sigstore/cosign/doc/cosign_pkcs11-tool_list-keys-uris.md

 ## cosign pkcs11-tool list-keys-uris

-lists URIs of all keys in a PKCS11 token
+list-keys-uris lists URIs of all keys in a PKCS11 token

 ```
 cosign pkcs11-tool list-keys-uris [flags]